Manjula85/budget-tracker-Manjula/README.md

-# budget-tracker-Manjula
-To track money

-# E-commerce website
+# Budget tracking website

 ## Purpose
-To create a website to monitor and manupulate store inventory and manage customer information.
+To give users access to track and manage money any time.
+Even when there is no internet connection!

 ## Built with
 * JavaScript